electron/website/blog/electron-15-0.md

 slug: electron-15-0
 ---

 Electron 15.0.0 has been released!
 It includes upgrades to Chromium `94`, V8 `9.4`, and Node.js `16.5.0`.
-We've added several API updates, bug fixes, and general improvements.
+We've added API updates to window.open, bug fixes, and general improvements.
 Read below for more details!

 ---